jwillage/nbcfail/nbc_fail.md

-Tweets were pulled from Aug 2 to Aug 22, so that's where the data cuts off[^1].
-We captured 29,191 tweets in that span.
+We captured 29,191 tweets from Aug 2 to Aug 22[^1].
+This chart shows the hour-by-hour volume of tweets.

 ![](figure/full-1.png)